coucouland/coucou-user-guide/docs/_notes.md

 Coucal is not intended to be a repository of (non-temporal) data itself, but rather to provide links to the data residing in other tools and platforms.
 Coucal is primarily focused on temporal and location-sensitive data such as events, annotations, availability, actions, etc.

+Coucal is not a direct replacement for any other tool.
+It works WITH your existing toolchain to provide greater visibility and tracking of your existing business processes.